Aaron98990/ways-of-the-game/misconduct.md

 TODO Video example
 > - entering, re-entering or deliberately leaving the field of play without the referee’s permission

 This is the rarest caution.
-Please note the exceptions to this listed in the Laws.
+Please note the exceptions for leaving the field of play listed in the Laws.
+In all cases, permission is not needed to re-enter.
 - "A player who crosses a boundary line as part of a playing movement does not commit an offence."
 Law 3.8
 - "An attacking player may step or stay off the field of play not to be involved in active play [for offside]."
 Law 11.4
+- Retrieving the ball or taking a restart

+Entering the field is covered by Law 3.7/3.9 (for non-player, too may players on field).
+Re-entrring the field is covered by Law 3.8 (only for players who need permission to re-entet after an injury or to fix equiptment).

 > - (player only) failing to respect the required distance when play is restarted with a dropped ball, corner kick, free kick or throw-in